openstack-archive/dragonflow/doc/source/specs/selective_topo_dist.rst

 One topic per vpc or router
 """""""""""""""""""""""""""""""
-Every vpc or router has it own topic.
-For isolated network which doesn't connect to any router, it also it own topic.
+Every vpc or router has its own topic.
+For isolated networks which don't connect to any routers, they also their own topic.
 Change in topology are published to the corresponding topic.

 **Pros**

 Finer grained.
-When a tenant have many vpr or routers or isolated networks, Change in topology of different vpc or routers or networks will not affect each other.
+When a tenant have many vpc or routers or isolated networks, Change in topology of different vpc or routers or networks will not affect each other.

 **Cons**